It’s obvious that the need for daily internet access is here to stay and that this need will only continue to grow.

 Microsoft offers accessibility support for Windows, as well as a Disability Answer Desk that addresses accessibility for Windows and Microsoft products

-Blackberry Accessibility offers a front-facing camera for face-to-face video chat, closed captioning, visual, audible and vibration notifications for hearing issues.
-For sight issues, BrailleBack works with Google’s TalkBack to provide a combined speech and braille experience.
+- Vision: Front-facing camera for face-to-face video chat; BrailleBack works with Google’s TalkBack to provide a combined speech and braille experience for hearing and vision issues

 - Teach & Advocate: Contact organizations about inaccessible websites